rhyslwells/Data-Archive/content/standardised/Git.md

 Git can be frustrating, especially when things go wrong.
 This guide provides practical solutions to common Git mistakes, explained in simple terms.

 https://ohshitgit.com/

+### how to remove something from a git history, if i forgot to add it to the gitignore, but now have

+2. Remove the file from the Git index
+This tells Git to stop tracking the file.

+git rm --cached path/to/file
+For a folder:
+git rm -r --cached path/to/folder

+3. Commit this change
+This saves the removal from the index.

+bash
+Copy code
+git commit -m "Stop tracking path/to/file and add to .gitignore"

 ## 🔄 Undoing Mistakes